 As tempting as it may be to just hide until January and avoid people, it will steal your joy.

-- Find a friend and go out for lunch.
+• Find a trusted friend and go out for lunch.

 Don’t be alone.